shivampaw/UltimateCRM/readme.md

 * The super admin (ID 1) can create and delete multiple admins
 * Admins can create and manage clients
 * Admins can create invoices and projects for clients
+* Admins can create recurring invoices for clients
 * Clients can view and pay invoice through Stripe integration
 * Emails sent when a new admin or client account is created, a client invoice or project is created and a client invoice is paid or becomes overdue.